 - Nilalkkal (Chayal)

 ‘Thiruvithancode Arappally’ is the ‘half church’ in southern Tamil Nadu.
-St. Thomas (Mar Thoma), engaged in the divine mission of preaching and propagating gospel and building up ‘Worshipping Communities’, was killed by ‘religious-intolerants’ in A. D. 72 at Mylapore, in Chennai.
-He was killed for the sake of gospel and thus became a ‘Martyr’ (Sahada).
+St. Thomas (Mar Thoma), engaged in the divine mission of preaching and propagating the gospel and building up ‘Worshipping Communities’, was killed by ‘religious-intolerants’ in A. D. 72 at Mylapore, in Chennai.
+He was killed for the sake of the gospel and thus became a ‘Martyr’ (Sahada).
 Undoubtedly, St. Thomas is the Saint of Malankara (Malankara Sleeha).

 It is of great importance to comprehend the following:

 - Church in India (Christianity) began in the same period as in the case of Church in Rome

 - Mar Thoma Syrian Church of Malabar is the part of One, Catholic and Apostolic Church